pedrib/pedrib.github.io/research.markdown

 title: Research
 ---

 Our consultants spend a lot of their time looking for vulnerabilities in commercial software, open source software, hardware and firmware.
-We provide this service free of charge to the companies involved, and assist them in fixing the vulnerabilities found.
+We provide this service free of charge to the companies involved, and assist them with fixing the vulnerabilities found if they so require.
+All vulnerability disclosures are handled in a responsible way in above and beyond industry standards, giving ample time to the companies involved to fix these flaws.

-Since the founding of Agile Information Security, our consultants have found and make public over 200 vulnerabilities in well known and widely used software such as:
+Since the founding of Agile Information Security, our consultants have made public over 200 vulnerabilities in well known and widely used software such as:

 * Several enterprise and consumer routers, switches and firewalls from Netgear, Dlink, Asus and others
 * Various SCADA / Industrial Control Software products